 Ranged weaponry using the same principles are usually called tasers – a commodification of the brand name TASER™.
 See our Less-Than-Lethal Modern Firearms article for these, and some considerations about electrical weaponry.

-In fiction, stun guns are usually depicted as miracle weapons instantly knocking opponents out, with the possible exception of unusually large and powerful opponents.
+In fiction, stun guns are usually depicted as miracle weapons instantly knocking opponents out.
+Well, with the possible exception of unusually large and powerful opponents.

-M&M Stun Gun [Close Affliction 6 (Daze/Stun/Incapacitate, resisted by Fortitude)]
+Stun Gun [Close Affliction 6 (Daze/Stun/Incapacitate, resisted by Fortitude)].

 A small aerosol projecting a cloud of inflammatory gas.
 The active principles are often extracted from spices such as chili or cayenne pepper.
 This is a small cloud that needs to be sprayed at the head, making these sprays mostly useful in melee combat range.